-- But there’s a flip side too.
-For example: Dupaco Chief Marketing Officer Dave Klavitter bought $200 worth of Bitcoin, Etherum and Litecoin through the Venmo app in December 2021.
+- But it can also lose value.
+To experiment with crypto, Dupaco Chief Marketing Officer Dave Klavitter bought a small amount of Bitcoin, Etherum and Litecoin through the Venmo app in December 2021.
 Since then, his investment has lost 68.82% of its value.
-His original $200 investment is now worth $54.24.

 With its large swings in value and lack of regulation, crypto isn’t for the faint of heart.
 Instead, it’s aimed at those with a high tolerance for risk and a longer investment horizon.

 Is crypto a good investment?